-- Make some batches of homemade dips such as guacamole, baba ghanoush, roasted red pepper dip to eat with veggie chips or slices use as a spread (after week 2!) in rice paper wraps, or use as a sauce for a roasted protein of choice.
+- Make some batches of homemade dips such as guacamole, baba ghanoush, or some tahini lemon dip to eat with veggie chips or slices use as a spread (after week 2!) in rice paper wraps, or use as a sauce for a roasted protein of choice.

 - Whip up a batch of my Protein Packed Pumpkin Pie Pancakes for another great grab and go brekky option.
 They freeze and reheat really well!

-- Make a double batch of these kale chips for an easy snack to have on hand so you don’t end up reaching for the real blood-sugar disturbing thing!
+- Make a double batch of these kale chips or cheezy broccoli bites for an easy snack to have on hand so you don’t end up reaching for the real blood-sugar disturbing thing!